 Through the AmeriCorps Program, you can serve in Springfield schools (grades K through 12), where you can facilitate interventions targeting risk factors that lead to dropping out of school, low attendance, behavioral/disciplinary issues, and course failure in English and math.

 And, there are plenty of ways you can make your mark.
 You can serve part-time, completing 900 hours as a student support specialist, literacy tutor, or LACES academic coach, or full-time, completing 1,700 hours as a literacy tutor.

-So how can you become involved?
+So, how can you become involved?
 AmeriCorps members are selected and placed based on previous experience, academic program, and applicable skills.
-Learn more about which positions are available or how to apply.
+Explore the benefits of getting involved with AmeriCorps.